polarhive/scrapes/README.md

 # scrapes

-A simple tool to fetch your class and section information from PESUAcademy’s public data.
+A simple tool to fetch your class and section information from PESUAcademy and dump it into a CSV file.

 ## setup